IVenzon/cse15l-lab-reports/Lab-Reports/week-9-lab-report-9.md

 Here is the entirety of `grade.sh`.
 At the moment it is configured for a Windows machine, but it can be converted for Mac/Linux very easily.

 ```

 # CPATH='.:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar' # uncomment this line and comment the line below if on Mac
 CPATH=".;lib/hamcrest-core-1.3.jar;lib/junit-4.13.2.jar"

+# PART 1: CLONING AND CHECKING FOR CORRECT FILES

 rm -rf student-submission
 git clone $1 student-submission